Rights & IP · 7 min read

 — Jason Colapietro, Suede Labs AI

 This does not replace Copyright Office registration.
-It extends it into the digital and AI infrastructure layer.
 The practical workflow is:

-• Keep the original file, the hash record, and the registration certificate together.
+- Keep the evidence bundle and registration certificate together.

 What this looks like in practice